 The way a needle goes into the skin is basically like tattooing a lot of tiny dots very close to each other.
-So, if you go too fast during this, there will be gaps and inconsistencies that will require multiple passes over the same line.
+Therefore, if you go too fast during this process, there will be gaps and inconsistencies that will require multiple passes over the same line.

 As you complete each line, pull the needle up and away from the skin.
 At the same time, take the pressure off the footswitch to turn off the machine.
 After you have done this, wipe away any excess ink and blood from the area with a paper towel to clearly see your work.
 You will continue this process until all of the linework for the tattoo is complete.